Cloud-Based Comprehensive Website Security Solutions

-Business Verification includes domain, business phone number and postal address.
+Business Verification includes verifying the domain, business phone number and postal address.

-Phone number provided is called within 1 hour after signing up.
+The phone number provided is called within 1 hour after signing up.
 This automated call will provide user with a four-digit pin to insert within Dashboard.
-If first call goes unanswered, SiteLock will attempt to reach the user again within three hours.
-Customer can also request a call from within the Dashboard.
+If the first call goes unanswered, SiteLock will attempt to reach the user again within three hours.
+Customers can also request for a call from within the Dashboard.

-SiteLock’s SMART, or Secure Malware Alert & Removal Tool, performs deep internal website scans that will tell you when any file on your website changes, giving you full visibility to all activity on your site.
-If malware is detected, SMART can automatically remove it so that your website maintains a safe and secure environment for our visitors.
+SiteLock’s SMART, or Secure Malware Alert & Removal Tool, performs deep internal website scans that will tell you when any file on your website changes, giving you full visibility of all activities on your site.
+If malware is detected, SMART can automatically remove it so that your website maintains as a safe and secure environment for your visitors.

-Depends on the size of the site.
-Typically, SMART scans are complete with 24 hours.
+The time depends on the size of the site.
+Typically, SMART scans are completed within 24 hours.